jojin1709/FUTURE_CS_01/README.md

 Configure Browser

-.Set proxy to 127.0.0.1:8080 (Burp Suite)
+● Set proxy to 127.0.0.1:8080 (Burp Suite)

-.Install Burp CA certificate for HTTPS interception
+● Install Burp CA certificate for HTTPS interception

 In Burp Suite

-.Ensure Proxy → Options has listener on 127.0.0.1:8080
+● Ensure Proxy → Options has listener on 127.0.0.1:8080

-.Keep Intercept OFF
+● Keep Intercept OFF

-.Use HTTP History and Repeater for manipulation
+● Use HTTP History and Repeater for manipulation

 Open Product Page